-- A. For the purpose of this chapter, the following terms shall be considered interchangeable: - (1) The words "law," "chapter," "regulation(s)" and "Code." - (2) The terms "Town" and "Town of Rochester." - (3) The terms "subdivider", "applicant", and "developer" - (4) The terms "subdivision" and "development." - (5) The terms "State Environmental Quality Review Act" and "SEQRA." - B. Unless otherwise expressly stated, the following definitions shall, for the purpose of this chapter, have the meaning herein indicated.
+- A. For the purpose of this chapter, the following terms shall be considered interchangeable: - (1) The terms "Town" and "Town of Rochester." - (2) The terms "subdivider", "applicant," and "developer" - (3) The terms "subdivision" and "development." - (4) The terms "State Environmental Quality Review Act" and "SEQRA." - B. Unless otherwise expressly stated, the following definitions shall, for the purpose of this chapter, have the meaning indicated herein.
 Any pertinent word or term not a part of this listing shall be construed to have its legal definition. - C. Unless otherwise listed below, the numbers, abbreviations, terms, and words used herein shall have the meanings of common usage as set forth in the most recent version of Webster's Unabridged Dictionary.